-As always, I hope you enjoy today’s holidays and observances, a music link to Johnny Mercer, factoids of interest for this day in history, the fact that you are misocapnic; a relevant quote from Monica Lewinsky, secure in the knowledge that if you want to find a gift for any memorable events like college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to the Donna Summer, factoids of interest for this day in history, the fact you are free from phthartic pursuits and a relevant quote from Sam Shephard on race riots and the 60’s, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

 On this day in:

 a.
-1885 a heavy cigar smoker, Ulysses S. Grant died of throat cancer.
+1885 a habit of smoking too many cigars came home to roost and former President Ulysses S. Grant died of throat cancer.

-e.
-1992 a Vatican commission led by Joseph Ratzinger established that limiting certain rights of homosexuals and non-married couples was not the equivalence of discrimination on race or gender.
+c.
+1992 a Vatican Commission led Joseph Ratzinger, a retired prelate of the Catholic Church, came to the conclusion that limiting certain rights of homosexuals and unmarried couples was not the equivalent of discrimination based on race or gender.

 Please enjoy the poems on events of interest on my twitter account below (if you like them, retweet and follow me) and follow my blogs.
 Always good, incisive and entertaining poems on my blogs—click on the links below.
 Go to www.alaskanpoet.blogspot.com for Ridley’s Believe It Or Not—This Day in History, poems to inspire, touch, emote, elate and enjoy and poems on breaking news items of importance or go to Ridley's Believe It Or Not for just This Day in History.